NLnetLabs/rpki-doc/source/krill/running.rst

 Running Krill
 =============

 Krill has an embedded web server, and saves its status on disk as json files.
 Krill does not depend on any database, but will need to be configured and told where on the system its working directory is.

 You can have a look at all possible configuration directives in the packaged version of the default configuration file.
-This file can be found, relative to where you cloned krill, under: ``./defaults/krill.conf``.
+This file can be found, relative to where you cloned Krill, under: ``./defaults/krill.conf``.

-You will notice that this file contains comments only.
-I.e. it documents default configuration settings.
+You will notice that this file contains comments only as it documents default configuration settings.
 In order to override the Krill config you should create your own ``krill.conf`` file and use the ``--config`` directive when you start ``krill``:

 .. code-block:: bash